 Controls over the changeover period

 The system was tested by KPMG as part of the year end audit in June 1998.
 The documentation and testing of the controls over the Billiton position transfer to ensure the completeness and accuracy of deal transfer was completed in the March audit.
-KPMG confirmed with Nigel Geary that there had been no changes to the system for accounting for pre-acquisition Billiton positions.
+KPMG confirmed with Nigel Grace that there had been no changes to the system for accounting for pre-acquisition Billiton positions.

 3.4.12 Physical commodity trading division – MGLB